suhailusmani/suhailusmani/README.md

 I'm a recent graduate with a Bachelor's degree in Computer Science & Engineering, specializing in Cloud Technology and Information Security.
 My goal is to contribute my skills and expertise to a dynamic and technology-driven organization.

-## Projects

-### Movie Description App (04/2022 – 05/2022)

-A React.js based movie description app that fetches data from the OMDB API using the HTTP client Axios.
-It renders descriptions and images of trending movies on Netflix.

-## Professional Experience

-### Web Developer Intern at Criterion Tech Pvt.
-Ltd. (06/2022 – Present)

-- Working on Front End development using React.js.
-- Developing .NET API and working with Microsoft SQL Database.

 ## Skills

 - .NET Framework